innogames/ax3/README.txt

  - move non-inline argument default values into the function body
  - implement class-wrapping for module-level vars/functions
  - handle Null<T> to T conversion in some cases (e.g. for var x:int = dict[inexistant])
- - rewrite `as` calls (Std.intance for classes, try cast or untyped cast for other stuff)
  - finish compat abstracts
  - go through TODOs in the code